GrapeTec/T-SPLINE/README.md

 			(this should create the documentation in the SOURCE_DIRECTORY/doxy directory)

 ### 3.3.
 BUILDING on Mac systems:
-3.3.1.
-Using Command Line: all the steps are similar to the steps described in section 2.2.
+	- Using Command Line: all the steps are similar to the steps described in section 2.2.
 BUILDING on unix/debian-like systems
-3.3.2.
-Using Cmake software:
+	- Using CMake software:
-	- Run Cmake;
+	- Run CMake;
 	- Specify the source code and binary directories (fill the corresponding entries with value "../SOURCE_DIRECTORY" or drag the "CMakeLists.txt" file);
 	- Press Configure button, set up the Generator settings(choose the Generator)